Katharine Bulbulia: Early life and family

 Katharine O'Carroll was born in Dublin, but relocated to Waterford at a young age where she was educated at the Sacred Heart of Mary convent, before taking a diploma in household management at St. Mary's College in Cathal Brugha Street, Dublin (now the College of Catering of the Dublin Institute of Technology).
-She subsequently graduated from University College Dublin with a Bachelor of Arts degree (BA) and a Higher Diploma in Education (H.Dip.Ed), before working as a teacher.
+She subsequently graduated from University College Dublin with a Bachelor of Arts degree and a Higher Diploma in Education, before working as a teacher.

 She is married to Abdul Bulbulia, a general practitioner in Waterford.
 They have one daughter and two sons.

 Political career

 A founder member of the Waterford branch of the Women's Political Association, Bulbulia joined Fine Gael in the late 1970s, when the party's leader Garret FitzGerald was encouraging more women to join.
 She stood as a Fine Gael candidate for Tramore in the 1979 local elections, where she topped the poll and became the first woman ever elected to Waterford County Council.
 She was later elected as well to Waterford City Council, and served from 1979 as a member of the South-Eastern Health Board.
 On the Health Board, she fought to overturn the blocking by local officials of the distribution of a book called The Book of the Child, published by Ireland's Health Education Bureau, because it included a page about contraception.

 Bulbulia then stood unsuccessfully as a Fine Gael candidate for the Waterford constituency at three general elections: 1981, November 1982, and 1989.
-After her 1981 defeat, she was elected to the 15th Seanad Éireann on the Administrative Panel, and re-elected three times until her defeat at the 1989 election to the 19th Seanad.
+After her 1981 defeat, she was elected to the 15th Seanad on the Administrative Panel, and re-elected three times until her defeat at the 1989 election to the 19th Seanad.